ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ### 5. Limitations of RNNs

-#### a) **Vanishing and Exploding Gradients**
-During training, gradients can shrink or grow excessively, making it difficult for the network to learn long-term dependencies.
+- ⚠️ **Vanishing and Exploding Gradients**: During training, gradients can shrink or grow excessively, making it difficult for the network to learn long-term dependencies.

-#### b) **Slow Training**
-Due to sequential processing, RNNs are slower to train compared to parallelizable architectures like CNNs.
+- 🐢 **Slow Training**: Due to sequential processing, RNNs are slower to train compared to parallelizable architectures like CNNs.

-#### c) **Difficulty in Capturing Long-Term Dependencies**
-Vanilla RNNs struggle to remember information over long sequences, which has been addressed by LSTMs and GRUs but remains computationally expensive.
+- 🔄 **Difficulty in Capturing Long-Term Dependencies**: Vanilla RNNs struggle to remember information over long sequences.
+LSTMs and GRUs address this but at a higher computational cost.

-#### d) **Limited Scalability**
-Training RNNs on large datasets or very long sequences can be computationally intensive.
+- 📉 **Limited Scalability**: Training RNNs on large datasets or very long sequences can be computationally intensive.

 ---